 Determining whether food is subject to GST variously depends on the ingredients and manner of preparation, the place of preparation and the place, or intended place, of consumption (or intended consumption).

-The tax office provides a GST food classification decision tool, and a detailed food list for major food items to assist the correct classification for vendors of food.
+The tax office provides a GST food classification decision tool (linked below), and a detailed food list for major food items to assist the correct classification for vendors of food.